DASA-Design/DA-in-Software-Architecture-SLR/analysis/notebook/Numrich-old-docs.md

+# 📚 Numrich Documents

-### 🔍 Older Documents Summary and Relation to DA in Software
+## 🔍 Relevance to DA in Software

 | ID    | Document Title                                                                                 | Summary                                                                                                                             | Relation to Numrich's DA Work                                                                                                     | Reason for Exclusion from SLR                                                                                                                    |
 | ----- | ---------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |